CG Principle

 Remuneration of the Auditors

-The Company paid remuneration to the Auditors of Deloitte Touche Tohmatsu Jaiyos Audit Co., Ltd. in the form of both Audit Fee and Non-Audit Fee*, such as group reporting fee and out-of-pocket expenses and other actual expenses e.g. overtime pay and travelling expenses as follows:
+The Company paid remuneration to the Auditors of Deloitte Touche Tohmatsu Jaiyos Audit Co., Ltd. in the form of both Audit Fee and Non-Audit Fee*, such as group reporting fee and out-of-pocket expenses and other actual expenses e.g. overtime pay and traveling expenses as follows:

 |